-- Labor costs: Is a box if products too complex for a human to assemble?
+Labor costs: Is a box optimal if the product configuration is too complex for a human to assemble?
 Is one of the items in the order on the other side of the warehouse?
 If so, when does it make sense to split the order up vs sending the worker on a hike?

 That’s a lot of questions.
 The bad news is that those are only a subset of things that should be considered for cost-optimal packing, stacking, or loading.
 The good news is that we have the technology to do it right.

 Editor's note: I, for one, welcome our robot overlords.